 A tax deduction reduces the amount of income you pay taxes on, which can in turn lower your tax bill.
 A tax credit is a dollar-for-dollar reduction in the amount of tax you owe.
 Learn more about tax deductions and tax credits.

-How to file your Maine income tax
+How can I file a Maine income tax return?

 You have a few options for filing your Maine state income tax return.

-- You can use a software vendor or online tax-preparation and filing service, like Credit Karma Tax®, that is listed on the Maine Revenue Service filing options page.
+- You can use a software vendor or online tax-preparation and filing service, like Credit Karma Tax®, that’s listed on the Maine Revenue Service filing options page.
 While Credit Karma Tax® is always free, be aware that some vendors and services may charge a fee to prepare and file your taxes, depending on factors like your income, age and the complexity of your return.

 - Or you can download the tax forms you need, including the 1040ME, Maine’s equivalent of the federal Form 1040, and file by mail.
 If you expect a refund, mail the completed forms to Maine Revenue Services, P.O.
 Box 1066, Augusta, ME 04332-1066.
 If you don’t expect a refund, mail them to Maine Revenue Services, P.O.
 Box 1067, Augusta, ME 04332-1067.